Moore Air Force Base: Closure and current use

-Under control of the Agriculture Department, it was used as part of the program to eradicate the screwworm fly.
+Under control of the USDA, it was used as part of the program to eradicate the screwworm fly.
 It continues to be known as Moore Air Force Base under this new mission.
-In 1977 Scientists of the Screwworm Research Unit relocated from the laboratory at Moore Air Force Base, to the sterile fly production facility near Tuxtla Gutierrez, Chiapas, Mexico.
+In 1977, scientists of the Screwworm Research Unit relocated from the laboratory at Moore Air Force Base to the sterile fly production facility near Tuxtla Gutiérrez, Chiapas, Mexico. on June 18, 2025, US Secretary of Agriculture Brooke Rollins announced that the base would be once again used as a location for a U.S.-based sterile-fly dispersal facility as a response to the 2025 resurgence of the screwworm fly in southern Mexico.

-Today Moore Field Airport (FAA Identifier: 7TE7) is still controlled by the Department of Agriculture as a private airport.
+Today, Moore Field Airport (FAA Identifier: 7TE7) is still controlled by the USDA as a private airport.
 It is gated and not open to the public.
 The buildings on the flightline area are being used and in good condition.
-The cantonment area is overgrown and abandoned with remainders of streets in various states of deterioration, however the World War II-era water tower still is standing and being maintained.
+The cantonment area is overgrown and abandoned, with remainders of streets in various states of deterioration, and the World War II-era water tower still is standing and being maintained.
 A few abandoned buildings can be seen in the containment area, inaccessible and surrounded by vegetation.
-All three runways are in excellent condition as well as the ramp area with 8 aircraft assigned to the field.
+All three runways are in excellent condition, as is the ramp area, with eight aircraft assigned to the field.
 Permission is required prior to landing aircraft at the facility.